leonsteinhaeuser/project-beta-automations/README.md

 # project-beta-automations

 This repository provides the ability to automate GitHub issues and pull requests for [Github Projects (Beta)](https://docs.github.com/en/issues/trying-out-the-new-projects-experience/about-projects).
-To do this, it automates the **Status** field to put issues and pull requests in the desired status, and therefore the desired column in the Board view.
-If the issue or pull request is not already in the Project, it will be added.
+To do this, it automates the **Status** and user-defined fields to put issues and pull requests into the desired status, and therefore the desired column in the Board view.
+If the issue or pull request does not already exist in the project, it will be added.

 Note: GITHUB_TOKEN does not have the necessary scopes to access projects (beta).
 You must create a token with ***org:write*** scope and save it as a secret in your repository or organization.